DataDog/logs-psa/POCs/containers/java/multi-line-logging/README.md

 a customer environment.
 A simple java application that throws an exception run from k8s, with containerized Datadog agent configured via helm.

+## Directory Structure

+There are two java projects here-in, each with their own helm charts, one using json logs and the other does not.
+All other commands in this readme aside from directory names, work exactly the same across both.

+This readme focuses on the non-json approach as it was the customer's choice, however Datadog recommends logging in JSON when possible.

+### multiline-poc

+Uses a basic and assumed Logback configuration that does NOT log to JSON.

+### multiline-poc-json

+Uses the `LogstashEncoder` so that a customer can see what it would look like should they choose to use it in their project.

 ## Specfic Requirements

 To mimic customer environment, we must use: